jinanmh123/DPExtractionEngine/README.md

 ```

 # Challenges and how they will be solved in the engine:
-1. Type 2A documents are a challenge because of poor quality, rotation or varying zoom levels.
+Challenge: Type 2A documents are a challenge because of poor quality, rotation or varying zoom levels.
-  `opencv` will be used to solve these problems: noise reduction and image enhancement will be used for poor quality, deskewing for rotation, and rescaling for zoom levels.
+Solution: `opencv` will be used to solve these problems: noise reduction and image enhancement will be used for poor quality, deskewing for rotation, and rescaling for zoom levels.

-2. Detection of two types of checkboxes critical for DP identification and validation.
+Challenge: Detection of two types of checkboxes critical for DP identification and validation.
-  `pytesseract` will help to extract dps easily using OCR.
+Solution: `pytesseract` will help to extract dps easily using OCR.

-3. High Accuracy
+Challenge: High Accuracy
-   `pytesseract` is highly accurate when it comes to extraction.
+Solution: `pytesseract` is highly accurate when it comes to extraction.

 # Future Integrations
 In the future, an LLM such as Llama 3 will be integrated, for querying dps easily and quickly in an interactive manner.